Programme of events for Belgian National Day 2019

 More information on the BOZAR website.

 Sunday 21 July 2019

 10 a.m. - Te Deum - Cathedral of St. Michael and St. Gudula

 The Te Deum mass of 21 July is being celebrated in the presence of the King and Queen and the high officials in the Cathedral of St. Michael and St. Gudula at 10 a.m., presided over by Cardinal Jozef De Kesel.

 From 10 a.m. on - Party at Brussels Park - Brussels Park/Regentschapsstraat/Rue de la Régence and surrounding area

 From 10 a.m. to 11 p.m., it’s party time between the Palace of Justice and the Paleis der Natie/Palace of the Nation (federal parliament) and more specifically on Regentschapsstraat/Rue de la Régence, at the Zavel/Sablon, on Koningsplein/Place Royale and in Brussels Park.
 The programme includes a multitude of free, fun and folklore-inspired happenings.
 Museums and churches are open to the public in this area.
 Brussels Park and the Zavel/Sablon will feature the sound of music all day long.

-The Safety Village of Home Affairs at the Zavel/Sablon is rolling out the red carpet!
-On the programme: demonstrations (intro to diving, dog handlers, freeing people from vehicles, resuscitation), games (“virtual reality”, Kids-ID puzzle, water games, football) and information (BE-Alert, theft and fire prevention, etc.).
+- The Safety Village of Home Affairs at the Zavel/Sablon is rolling out the red carpet!
+On the programme: demonstrations, games and many prizes to be won.

 4:00 p.m. - Military and civilian parade